acquia-learnings/booking-app/README.md

 go list ...
 ```

+What happens here?

-Executing in any folder lists all the packages, including packages of the standard library first followed by external
+Executing the above command in any folder lists all the packages, including packages of the standard library first followed by external
 libraries in your go workspace.

 ```gotemplate